Research-led layout Portfolio-ready example Accessible interaction

 CV preview

-Review Mia Carter's ux designer CV layout
+Review Mia Carter's UX designer CV layout

 Why it works